phillipsjs/phillipsjs.github.io/_posts/2018-03-13-the-psychological-representation-of-modality.md

 	7b.
 Possibilities in which the morally good action was not done.

 So it's not hard to explain why people are more inclined to agree more with claims of the form (6a) than claims of the form (7a): People tend to represent and reason over the possibilities picked out by (6b) but not those picked out by (7b).
-Thus their causal judgments mirror the fact that they seem to be ignoring what would have happened if the morally good action hadn't been done, but not what would have happened if the morally bad action hadn't been done.
+Thus their causal judgments mirror this fact: they seem to be ignoring what would have happened if the morally good action hadn't been done, but not what would have happened if the morally bad action hadn't been done.

 ## Counterfactual thinking

 Imagine you were delayed by a traffic jam on the way to the airport and that you missed your flight as a result.
 You might engage in a great deal of nonconscious processing about these events, but in addition, you would likely also engage in the explicit process of reasoning through what might have happened if things had gone differently.
 We refer to this conscious process as explicit counterfactual reasoning.
 Work in cognitive and social psychology, and more recently, neuroscience, has focused on understanding humans’ general capacity to engage in this sort of explicit counterfactual reasoning (Byrne 2016, De Brigard et al. 2013).
 Within this field, one important research question has been which possibilities people simulate when they engage in explicit counterfactual reasoning (Kahneman & Miller 1986, Roese 1994).
 We may typically consider, for instance, what might have happened if there had not been a traffic jam, but we rarely consider what might have happened if the flight’s departure had been delayed by a surprise ice storm.

 One of the most robust findings from this research is that people tend to consider counterfactuals in which typical or probable events take place, and rarely consider counterfactuals in which improbable events occur.
-Even less frequently do they consider counterfactuals involving physical violations.
+Even less frequently do people consider counterfactuals involving physical violations.
 Strikingly, in much the same way, people also tend to consider counterfactuals in which morally good, rather than morally bad things occur (McCloy & Byrne 2000b, N’gbala & Branscombe 1995).
 That is, which counterfactuals people tend to entertain is affected by physical, probabilistic and moral considerations.

 ### The explanation

 The modal representation view provides a straightforward explanation of this pattern of data.
-The key idea is just that there is a tendency for people only to engage in explicit counterfactual reasoning with regard to the possibilities that are represented as being in the domain.
-Possibilities that are either improbable or morally bad are ruled out, and people tend not to engage in explicit counterfactual reasoning about them.
+The key idea is just that there is a tendency for people to only to engage in explicit counterfactual reasoning with regard to the possibilities that are part of the underlying psychological representation of modality.
+Possibilities that are either improbable or morally bad tend not to be represented in the first place, and so people tend not to engage in explicit counterfactual reasoning about what would have happened if these possibilities had actually occurred.
 Thus, the modal representation view provides a unified explanation that applies to both of these effects.

-As we discuss in [the paper]({{ "/modality/2018/03/14/the-psychological-representation-of-modality/#the-paper" | absolute_url }}), there are also many aspects of counterfactual thinking that we don't exp
+As we discuss in [the paper]({{ "/modality/2018/03/14/the-psychological-representation-of-modality/#the-paper" | absolute_url }}), there are also many aspects of counterfactual thinking that we we're not so sure this is going to explain (e.g., the effects of controllabilty).

 ## Development of thinking about possibilities